CanDIG/tyk-kc-demo/README.md

 # tyk-kc-demo

-This is an absurdly simple demo showing how to use [Tyk](https://tyk.io) to protect an API (here just https://httpbin.org), blocking requests as unauthorized unless accompanied by an OIDC token from a Keycloak instance.
+This is a super simple demo showing how to use [Tyk](https://tyk.io) to protect an API (here just https://httpbin.org), blocking requests as unauthorized unless accompanied by an OIDC token from a Keycloak instance.

 For convenience, add the following lines to your `/etc/hosts`: